tophefo/IpCamera/README.md

 HTTPONLY: For any camera that is not ONVIF compatible, yet still has the ability to fetch a snapshot or stream with a url.

 ONVIF: Use for all ONVIF Cameras from any brand that do not have an API.
-You gain Pan Tilt and Zoom controls and auto discovery of the snapshot and rtsp urls over a httponly thing.
-If your camera does not have PTZ you may prefer to set it up as httponly due to the camera connecting faster.
+You gain Pan Tilt and Zoom controls and auto discovery of the snapshot and rtsp urls over a basic HTTPONLY thing.
+If your camera does not have PTZ you may prefer to set it up as HTTPONLY due to the camera connecting faster if it skips the extra Onvif functions.

-AMCREST: Use for all Amcrest Cameras that do not work as a Dahua thing as this uses an older polling method for alarm detection which is not as efficient as the newer method used in Dahua.
+AMCREST: Use for all Amcrest Cameras that do not work as a Dahua thing.
+This uses an older polling method for alarm detection which is not as efficient as the newer method used in Dahua.
 Amcrest are made by Dahua and hence their cameras can be setup as a Dahua thing.

 DAHUA: Use for all current Dahua and Amcrest cameras as they support an API as well as ONVIF.